 \ssec{stratifications}{Stratifications}

 Recall that by~\refp{tnt-ss} any $\tnt$-semistable representation $V_\bu$ can be written as $V_\bu(E)$ for a Gieseker semistable sheaf $E$.
-This gives a decomposition of the moduli space $\GMt(r,d,n)$ into pieces by the length of $E^{**}/E$.
-It will be shown in the Appendix at the end of the paper that this decomposition is, in fact, an algebraic stratification.
+This gives the decomposition of the moduli space $\GMt(r,d,n)$ corresponding to the length of $E^{**}/E$.
+It will be shown in the appendix at the end of the paper that this decomposition is, in fact, an algebraic stratification.

-The proofs of other results of this subsection stated below are also deferred to section 4.
+The proofs of other results of this subsection stated below are also deferred to Section 4.

 \lem{stratification} The Gieseker moduli space $\GMt(r,d,n)$ is naturally stratified by locally closed $\SL(H)$-invariant subsets

 where the stratum $\GMt^k(r,d,n)$ corresponds to the locus of Gieseker semistable sheaves $E$ on $\BPt$ with $c_2(E^{**}/E)=k$. \elem